 A master's degree is a postgraduate academic degree.
 One must already have an undergraduate degree to apply for a master's program.
 Most master's degree program would require students to complete a master's thesis or research paper.

 With a Master in Languages, students will experience the unique and flexible structure as well as the range of focus areas.
 Students will learn to identify issues for linguistic research, and become familiar with important developments in the field.

 The United Kingdom of Great Britain and Northern Ireland, commonly known as the United Kingdom and Britain, is a sovereign state located off the north-western coast of continental Europe.The two most famous (and oldest) universities are Oxford and Cambridge (often referred to as Oxbridge by many Britons) England also has several other world-class institutions, including several in London (notably Imperial College, the London School of Economics, University College London and King's College London, all are part of London University)

-Request Information Master's Degrees in Languages in Scotland in United Kingdom 2017
+Request Information Master's Degrees in Languages in Scotland in United Kingdom 2018/2019

-The subject of English is one of the most wide-ranging subjects of study offered at university.
+The subject of English is one of the most wide-ranging subjects of study offered at the university.
 Although the focus is on literature, the nature of English literature exposes students to thinking in other realms of history, politics, philosophy and more. [+]